robertdp/purescript-web-router/README.md

 # purescript-web-router

-A basic router for browsers with support for asynchronous routing logic.
+A router for browsers that supports asynchronous routing logic.
 Bring your own printing and parsing (check out [routing-duplex](https://github.com/natefaubion/purescript-routing-duplex)).

 For a basic React example see [here](https://github.com/robertdp/purescript-web-router-example/tree/master/src).